DeamonDev/deamondev.github.io/content/posts/dist-sys-challenges-part0-setup.md

 specifications.
 So, before digging into the challenge, please read the corresponding specification.
 I assume you understand what needs to be done before you start looking at solutions.

-# Why golang?
+## Why golang?

 Mainly because there is an [official maelstrom package](https://pkg.go.dev/github.com/jepsen-io/maelstrom/demo/go) and I quite like golang for writing such kind of a software.
-I'd most likely opt for [gleam](https://gleam.run)'s package over go's if gleam offered it.
+I'd most likely opt for [gleam](https://gleam.run) package if a gleam offered it.

-# What is maelstrom?
+## What is maelstrom?

 Maelstrom is a distributed systems testing framework.
 It allows us to test distributed algorithms under load. network partitions and so on.
 You may be familiar with jepsen, which is another framework for testing actual software (such as